Stuart Shanker

-Dr. Stuart G. Shanker, (born October 14, 1952), is a research professor emeritus of Philosophy and Psychology at York University and the Founder/CEO of The MEHRIT Centre (TMC).
-He is also the founder and Science Director of the Self-Regulation Institute (SRI), and an acclaimed author and international speaker.
-He is best known as Canada's leading expert in the psychophysiological theory of self-regulation.
+Stuart G. Shanker (born October 14, 1952) is a research professor emeritus of philosophy and psychology at York University, the founder/CEO of The MEHRIT Centre, and an author and speaker.
+He has been called an expert on child self-regulation in schools.

 Education

-Dr. Shanker began his university education at the University of Toronto, Ontario.
+Shanker began his university education at the University of Toronto, Ontario.
 He won several awards while there, including a scholarship to study at the University of Oxford.
 While studying at Oxford, he obtained a first in PPE.
-In addition, he completed his Bachelor of Philosophy and Doctor of Philosophy and was awarded the position of postdoctoral research fellow at Christ Church, Oxford.
-After completing his research fellowship, Shanker began as an associate professor of philosophy at York University where he quickly moved up the rank of full professor 3 years later.
+He completed his Bachelor of Philosophy and Doctor of Philosophy and was awarded the position of postdoctoral research fellow at Christ Church, Oxford.
+In 1986, he began as an associate professor of philosophy at York University, where he became full professor of philosophy in 1989.